 Jim Hall Design and Prototyping Lab

-The shop is a 5854 square foot facility fully equipped with small and large machine tools, hand tools, and a variety of materials for fabrication.
+The lab is a 5854 square foot facility fully equipped with small and large machine tools, hand tools, and a variety of materials for fabrication.
 The primary function of the Jim Hall Design and Prototyping Lab is that of a teaching facility.
-The shop and its personnel function as a full support facility for such academic courses as ME 72 (Engineering Design Laboratory).
+The lab and its personnel function as a full support facility for such academic courses as ME 72 (Engineering Design Laboratory).
 It provides support for the fabrication of research apparatus for the Division of Engineering and Applied Science, as well as other divisions on the Caltech campus.
 It serves as a facility where students, faculty, and staff may fabricate their own devices and projects for approved research programs.

 Learn more at the Jim Hall Design & Prototyping Lab Website